Long Term Care Homes & Retirement Homes Immunization Tool Kit

 COVID-19 vaccine products:

-Prior to administration ensure familiarity with the Ontario Ministry of Health’s COVID-19 Vaccine Guidance which provides important guidance for health care providers administering COVID-19 vaccine including eligibility and summaries of vaccine product formulations.
+Prior to administration ensure familiarity with the Ontario Ministry of Health’s COVID-19 Vaccine Health Care Provider Factsheet which provides important guidance for health care providers administering COVID-19 vaccine including eligibility and summaries of vaccine product formulations.

 Vaccine Product Monographs for currently available COVID-19 vaccines: